Upgraded Raspberry Pi 3 delivers more power and faster networking

 Lastly, the Model B+ comes complete with Power over Ethernet (PoE), which hasn't officially been supported until now.
 Component manufacturers have created their own workarounds, but the Raspberry Pi Foundation will launch its own dedicated PoE HAT to make use of it in the near future.

-As expected, the Model B+ fits the same dimensions as its predecessors, allowing hobbyists to utilise peripherals and cases that they already own.
+As expected, the Model B+ fits the same dimensions as its predecessors, allowing hobbyists to utilize peripherals and cases that they already own.
 The price remains the same too, meaning it'll cost $35/£30 at the usual suppliers.